 When it comes to tax deductions, many people are unaware of the potential savings that can come from deducting health insurance premiums.
 This is an important topic for anyone looking to save money on taxes, especially in today’s economic climate where every penny counts.
 In this article, we’ll discuss the basics of health insurance premium deductions and what you need to know to take advantage of them.

-Health insurance premiums are payments made to an insurance company by policyholders for coverage against medical expenses.
+Policyholders pay health insurance premiums to an insurance company in exchange for coverage against medical costs.
 These expenses may include doctor visits, hospital stays, prescription drugs, and other healthcare-related services.

 How Do Health Insurance Premium Deductions Work?